-Trump calls first Putin meeting an 'honor', cites 'very good' talks
+Trump and Putin find chemistry, draw criticism in first meeting

 "President Putin and I have been discussing various things, and I think it's going very well," Trump told reporters, sitting alongside the Russian leader.

-"We've had some very, very good talks.
-We're going to have a talk now and obviously that will continue.
+"We've had some very, very good talks. ...
 We look forward to a lot of very positive things happening for Russia, for the United States and for everybody concerned.
 And it's an honor to be with you."

 Putin, through a translator, said: "We spoke over the phone with you several times," adding: "A phone conversation is never enough."